HonTime2023/Webscrapper/README.md

 Scrapes each fellow’s details from the table.
 Clicks the “Next” button to proceed to the following page.
 A randomized delay between pages reduces the risk of being blocked.

 Data Captured
-Name
-Course
-Fellow ID
-Cohort
-State of Residence
+Name, Course, Fellow ID, Cohort, State of Residence, Gender
-Gender

 Output
 The data is saved in a CSV file called fellows_data_test.csv.

 Usage Instructions

 Set Up Chrome Options:
 Uncomment the line in the code to enable headless mode if you don’t need a visible browser.

 Run the Script:
-bash
-Copy code
 python your_script_name.py

 Adjust Page Range:
 Change the range value in for page_number in range(1, 3230): to specify the number of pages you want to scrape.

 CSV Output
 Data is saved in a CSV file named fellows_data_test.csv in the following format: